dfnwtf/solink/README.md

 ---

+## 🎉 What's New — Audio Calls!

+> **We jumped ahead of our roadmap!** We're thrilled to announce that **real-time audio calls** are now live in SOLink.
+This is a huge milestone in the evolution of our messenger — bringing Web3 communication to a whole new level.

+### 📞 Call Features
+- **1-on-1 Audio Calls** — Call any contact directly from chat
+- **Cloudflare TURN** — Reliable connectivity through NAT/firewalls
+- **WebRTC Powered** — Low-latency, high-quality audio with DTLS-SRTP encryption
+- **Call UI** — Full-screen and minimized modes, mute toggle, call timer
+- **Call History** — Incoming, outgoing, missed calls logged in chat
+- **30s Ring Timeout** — Auto-disconnect if no answer
+- **Responsive Design** — Works on desktop and mobile

+---

 ## ✨ Features

 - **🔑 Wallet-Native Identity** — Your Solana wallet is your identity.
 No signup, no passwords.
 - **🔒 End-to-End Encryption** — Messages encrypted with NaCl (XSalsa20-Poly1305).
 Server never sees plaintext.
+- **📞 Audio Calls** — Real-time voice calls powered by WebRTC and Cloudflare TURN.
 - **☁️ Cloud Sync** — Automatic encrypted backup to cloud.
 Clear cache, switch devices — your data stays safe.
 - **💸 Send SOL in Chat** — Transfer SOL directly in conversations.
 - **🎤 Voice Messages** — Record and send encrypted voice messages with waveform visualization.